Our archipelago received the Global Security Seal and joined other safe destinations to travel in times of pandemic.

 International flights from the United Kingdom and North Ireland to Brazil are temporarily forbidden, starting on December 25th.

-Effective December 25th, foreigners travelling from the UK are not allowed to enter Brazil.
+Effective December 25th, foreigners travelling from the UK, Northern Irland, South Africa and India are not allowed to enter Brazil.
 Nationals of Brazil are allowed to enter (travelling from the UK or nationals who have been in the UK in the last 14 days).